zamaex96/Hybrid-CNN-LSTM-with-Spatial-Attention/README.md

 ## Introduction

-This documents the training and evaluation of a **Hybrid CNN-LSTM Attention model** for time series classification in a DUI detection dataset.
+This documents the training and evaluation of a **Hybrid CNN-LSTM Attention model** for time series classification in a dataset.
 The model combines convolutional neural networks (CNNs) for feature extraction, long short-term memory (LSTM) networks for sequential modeling, and attention mechanisms to focus on important parts of the sequence.
-The goal is to classify sequences into 17 different classes based on the provided normalized time-series data.
+The goal is to classify sequences into different classes based on the provided normalized time-series data.

 ## Model Architecture